 ensure reasonable prices of food for consumers.

-47Three principles were adopted upon which the CAP was to be based.
-These were:
+11Three principles were adopted upon which the CAP was to be based.
+These are:

 Community Preference: Priority must be given to EC produce over that of other countries.
 This requires protection against imports mainly through the use of levies.